stilljake/serverless-munki/README.md

 ## How it works

-After following the deployment steps outlined below to setup your GitHub repo and S3 bucket, an Actions workflow will run daily which does the following:
+After following the deployment steps outlined below to setup your own GitHub repo and S3 bucket, an Actions workflow will run daily which does the following:

 - Runs any AutoPkg recipes located in your `RecipOverrides/` folder.
 - Imports any new items into the the `munki_repo/` folder.